 A microwave may be installed in your coach as part of the standard equipment package.
-In place of the standard microwave, a 30" convection microwave may be optioned.
-All microwaves operate on 120 volt electricity.
+All microwaves operate on 120-volt electricity.
 The microwave's control panel is the touch pad type.
 Simply enter the temperature, mode, and cooking time desired.
-For instructions on how to operate any of the special features on the microwave oven, please refer to the microwave Owner's Manual in your Owner's Information Package.
+For instructions on how to operate any of the special features on the microwave oven, please refer to the microwave owner's manual in your Owner's Information Package.